abhijat/sysinfo/README.md

 3. Find all java processes
 `(filter #(re-find #"java" (:cmdline %)) (processes)`

+4. See all running processes with their environment variables `(processes true`

-All of the processes can also show their environment variables.
+The processes can also display their environment variables.
 This is suppressed by default for both security and readability.
-It can be enabled by passing a truthy param to `processes`.

 ## License